h9k/magirc/README.md

 Web Server configuration
 ------------------------
 ### Apache
+The `AcceptPathInfo` directive should be set to `Default` or `On` in the Apache configuration.
+It is by default on most servers.

 To enable URL rewriting make sure your apache has the `mod_rewrite` module enabled.
 Then rename `htaccess.txt` to `.htaccess` and enable rewriting in the MagIRC Admin Panel.
 This is optional, MagIRC also works without rewriting on Apache.

+It is also recommended, if you allow slashes `/` in your nicknames or channel names, to set `AllowEncodedSlashes On`

 ### Nginx
 Your Nginx configuration file should contain this code, if Magirc is in the document root :